beyzakebeli/MNIST_classification/README.md

 As expected, the LeNet-5 model's performance is better than the CustomMLP model since the CustomMLP's structure is so much simpler than LeNet-5.
 Convolutional layers are well-suited for extracting hierarchical features from spatial data and pooling layers help extracting the dominant features.
 Existence of these layers in the LeNet-5 structure makes the performance of the model better.
 Also, number of parameters for the models are similar but still LeNet-5 has more parameters than CustomMLP which makes the learning capacity of the model higher.

 ## Regularization Methods
-I used two regularization methods: **L2 Regularization** and **Dropout Method** to improve the performance of the LeNet-5 model further.
+I used two regularization methods: **L2 Regularization** (added to main.py file) and **Dropout Method** (added to model.py file) to improve the performance of the LeNet-5 model further.
 Dropout rate is set to 0.5 and weight decay value is set to 0.0001 in the train() function.
+Epoch number is still 5.
-Performance of the LeNet-5 model after regularization:
+Final loss and accuracy values of the LeNet-5 model after regularization:
 Training Loss=0.0358, Accuracy=99.08%
 Test Loss=0.0309, Accuracy=99.01%